2xs/dec/src/DEC1/README.md

 ## Contributors

-for the development of DEC:
+for the development of DEC1:

 * Paolo Torrini <paolo.torrini@univ-lille1.fr>